scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

   plt.savefig('model.png')
   plt.show()

 Create the right side of Figure 3 (the model of the noise)  by applying a derivative filter on the noise.
-Plot both the noise and the moise model.
-The derivatice filter, (-1,1), is applied using scipy.lfilter.
-The code follows and the results is shown in Figure 6.
+Plot both the noise and the noise model.
+The derivative filter, (-1,1), is applied using scipy.lfilter.
+The code follows and the resulting plot is Figure 6.

 .. code-block:: python